Dear HIST member,

 Elected Director Posts

-- Finance Director – This role will have oversight of the financial accounts of HIST, the club and the foundation; be responsible for all formal submissions to statutory bodies including HMRC and the RFL; document the clubs policies and processes; Act as board secretary, preparing agendas, action logs and providing detailed monthly financial reports, forecasts and projections.
+- Finance Director – This role will have oversight of the financial accounts of HIST and the club; be responsible for all formal submissions to statutory bodies including HMRC and the RFL; detailed monthly financial reports; Financial modelling; playing budget modelling; Pension management; Salary payments; Sponsorship contract management; Financial elements of RFL ROI return; RFL Salary Cap return; Invoice / Receipt controls.
+This role will be elected for two years.

+- Strategy and Planning Director – This role supports the Board with long-term planning.
+The Director will be expected to attend all RFL meetings on behalf of the Club to ensure its interests are represented and the Club remains compliant with the RFL strategies and policies; Oversee completion and return of the RFL annual Return on Investment (ROI) Return; Develop and monitor the Clubs Strategic Business Plan; Manage the Lease with LCC; Pursue opportunities for beneficial strategic partnerships with potential interested parties as directed by the Board.
 This role will be elected for one year.

-- Director of Strategy –This role supports the Board with long-term planning.
-The Director will be expected to attend all RFL meetings on behalf of the Club to ensure its interests are represented and the Club remains compliant with the RFL strategies and policies; Oversee completion and return of the RFL annual Return on Investment (ROI) Return; Develop and monitor the Clubs Strategic Business Plan; Lead Lease negotiations with the RFL; Pursue opportunities for beneficial strategic partnerships with potential interested parties as directed by the Board .
-This role will be elected for 2 years

-Should more than one person be nominated for any of these roles, then there will be a vote of all members as at 31 March 2020.
-In this circumstance nominees will be asked to provide a formal Hustings statement, no more than one side of A4, outlining their suitability for the role which will then be made available to all members.
-Additionally, we will also look to arrange a meeting to allow candidates to be questioned by members in advance of casting their vote, this is subject to the ongoing coronavirus situation.
-Voting forms would be made available after nominations close during April together with the Hustings declarations and forms should be returned to the office by 1pm on the 26 April 2020.
-The results will be announced in the following week to coincide with the AGM, details of which will follow in due course.
-Applicants are advised that Board Meetings are currently scheduled for the second Monday in each month 1.00 – 3.00pm and the first meeting of the new Board will be on 12th May 2020.
+Should more than one person be nominated for any of these roles, then there will be a vote of all members as at 31 March 2021.
+In this circumstance nominees will be asked to provide a formal Hustings statement, no more than two sides of A4, outlining their suitability for the role which will then be made available to all members.
+Additionally, we will also look to arrange a meeting or online call to allow candidates to be questioned by members in advance of casting their vote, this is subject to the ongoing coronavirus situation.
+Voting forms would be made available after nominations close during April.
+The results will be announced by the end of April.
+Applicants are advised that Board Meetings are currently scheduled for the second Monday in each month 10.00am – 1.00pm and the first meeting of the new Board will be on 10th May 2020.